~ Melvil Dewey

 800 Literature

-In 1876, Dewey founded the American Library Association to improve library and information services and published the first Library Journal.
-Eleven years later, he established the first professional library school at Columbia University.
+In 1876, Dewey helped shape the future of librarianship by supporting a national library association to improve library and information services and by publishing one of the first professional library journals.
+Eleven years later, he established a pioneering professional library school at Columbia University, training generations of librarians to guide readers through the stacks.

-"A great librarian must have a clear head, a strong hand, and above all, a great heart...and I am inclined to think that most of the men who achieve this greatness will be women," the astute Dewey once said.
+“A great librarian must have a clear head, a strong hand, and above all, a great heart… and I am inclined to think that most of the men who achieve this greatness will be women,” he once said.
+Behind his love of order was a deep respect for the people who brought books and readers together.

 Your library is your paradise.